-The committees of the Council, as listed below, were established in terms of Section 10 of the Non-Proliferation Act.
-These committees are established to advise the Council on specific technical issues.
-The engagements of these committees are guided by the Council, as per approved constitutions and terms of reference, MoUs and SLAs.
+The Committees of the Council, as listed below, were established in terms of Section 10 of the Non-Proliferation Act to advise the Council on specific technical issues.
+The engagements of these Committees are guided by Council as per approved Constitutions and Terms of Reference, Memorandum of Understanding (MoU) and Service Level Agreements (SLA).

-Although regular meetings were held for some of the committees, other meeting schedules were affected due to some experts from certain agencies not being afforded access to the tools required for virtual meetings.
-Furthermore, the work of some committees, e.g. the Nuclear and Missile Dual-Use Committee, is mainly dominated by proposals and working papers emanating from the international regimes such as the Nuclear Suppliers Group (NSG), the Missile Technology Control Regime (MTCR), and the Treaty on the Prohibition of Nuclear Weapons (TPNW).
-Limited content resulted in the postponement or intermittent hosting of international meetings, subsequently affecting the need to convene committee working group meetings.
-The quarterly meetings governed by SLAs, however, were convened, with quarterly reports tabled timeously.
+Regular meetings were held for most of the Committees.
+However, other meeting schedules were affected as some experts from certain agencies are still not being afforded access to the tools required for virtual meetings.
+There is, however, an improvement from the previous financial year.
+Furthermore, the work of some committees, e.g. the NMDUC, are mainly dominated by proposals and working papers emanating from the international regimes such as the Nuclear Suppliers Group (NSG), the Missile Technology Control Regime (MTCR) and the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+These international meetings were postponed or held intermittently as a result of limited content, affecting the need to convene committee working group meetings regularly.
+However, the quarterly meetings governed by SLAs were convened, with quarterly reports tabled timeously.